nextstrain/auspice/docs-src/docs/narratives/how-to-write.md

 ## Step 2: Start a simple narrative

-We're going to start by creating a narrative with only one block.
+We're going to start by creating a narrative with only one page (the title page).

 ```bash
 mkdir narratives